SargeyWargey/Homoothya/Story/Drafts/Chapter_18.md

 He stood there in the growing darkness, weighing his choice.
 The need for caution.
 The equal need for food.

-Finally he nodded, more to himself than to me.
+Finally, he nodded, more to himself than to me.
 "We track him.
 Carefully.
 We find him, dress him, and head straight back.
 We won't go far."

 We followed the blood trail as darkness fell completely.
 Dark drops on stone.
-A smear on brush.
+A smear on the brush.
 The deer was bleeding, but not as heavily as my uncle had hoped.
 It was still moving.

 We tracked for an hour.
 Then another.
 The deer kept going, kept moving deeper into the broken country beyond the mesa, farther from the cave.